cryptomator/cryptomator.github.io/content/boxcryptor-alternative.en.md

 <div class="prose prose-sm md:prose max-w-none md:max-w-none">{{< markdownify >}}

-## Conclusion: When Boxcryptor or Cryptomator Are the Right Alternative for You
+## Conclusion: When Boxcryptor or Cryptomator Are the Right Alternative for You {#conclusion}

 You now know the differences between Boxcryptor and the alternative Cryptomator.
 Now you can form your own opinion: